 - Click the >Turn On FileVault button.

 - If you want to reset your password or unlock your disk, Apple connects your FileVault with your iCloud account.
-Another option FileVault gives you is the recovery key you have to keep safe if anything goes wrong with the password.
+FileVault also gives you the recovery key, which you must keep safe if anything goes wrong with the password.
 Choose an option, then click the >Continue button.

 - Click the Restart button to restart your Mac and begin the FileVault encryption process.
-Due to rewriting the drive’s contacts on your computer, the process will take a little while.
+The process will take a little while because it rewrites the drive’s contacts on your computer.
 The Mac will continue operating while it’s going on.

 How do I turn off FileVault?